ruby-grape/grape/README.md

 You can disable this behavior with `do_not_route_options!`.

 If a request for a resource is made with an unsupported HTTP method, an HTTP 405 (Method Not Allowed) response will be returned.
+If the resource has `before` callbacks they will be executed, but no other callbacks will run.

 ``` shell
 curl -X DELETE -v http://localhost:3000/rt_count/